JeremyRubin/pleb.fi/content/potluck/_index.md

     - Reach out to speakers you want with concepts of what they could talk about that fits your narrative.
-      - _Especially reach out to people outside of the Bitcoin community (e.g., Eth, ZCash, NFTs, etc) to grace the potluck and teach people things they otherwise might not get exposed to. you should have at least one or two folks like this on the agenda!_
+      - _Especially reach out to people outside of the Bitcoin community (e.g., Eth, ZCash, NFTs, etc) to grace the potluck and teach people things they otherwise might not get exposed to. you should have at least one or two folks like this on the agenda!
+Such a participant hould not be pitching a particular project or investment, but about learnings that are outside the 'plebs zone' of familiarity._

 ## M.C.
 Duties
 - Have an M.C. for the event (ideally that's their only job that day)
 - They need to keep things on track time wise, manage questions, and herd